ezsystems/PlatformUIBundle/README.md

-# Editorial Bundle
+# Platform UI Bundle

-This bundle provides the (future) Editorial Interface for eZ Publish.

 ## Install

 * Clone this repository into `src/EzSystems` (create this folder if it does not exist)
-* In `ezpublish/EzPublishKernel.php` add an instance of `EzSystemsEditorialBundle` class to the list of registered bundles:
+* In `ezpublish/EzPublishKernel.php` add an instance of `EzSystemsPlatformUIBundle` class to the list of registered bundles:
     ```php
     public function registerBundles()
     {